AADavin/Zombi/README.md

  - 3: Lineage-specific rates (uncorrelated)
  - 4: User defined rates

+**STOPPING_RULE**

+ - 0: Time stops arriving at 1
+ - 1: Tree evolves until a total of species = SPECIES_NUMBER (extinct and alive) have been generated
+ - 2: Tree evolves until a total of species = SPECIES_NUMBER (extinct) have been generated
+ - 3: Tree evolves until a total of species = SPECIES_NUMBER (alive) have been generated

+**REESCALE**

+- 0: No reescale is performed in the whole tree
+- 1: A reescale to 1 is performed in the whole tree.
+Used in combination with the stopping rules 1,2 and 3

+**SPECIES_NUMBER**

+To use in combination with the stopping rules 1,2 or 3

 **SPECIATION_RATE**
  Speciation rate, measured in mean number of speciation per unit of time